hashicorp/design-system/website/docs/components/toast/partials/code/showcase.md

         <T.Title>A toast with a rich description (HTML)</T.Title>
         <T.Description>Using the
           <code>A.Description</code>
-          contextual component it's possible to have content that contains HTML tags, like
+          contextual component it’s possible to have content that contains HTML tags, like
           <strong>strong text</strong>
           and
           <em>emphasized text</em>